colyseus/docs/docs/colyseus/debugging.md

 ### `colyseus:matchmaking`

-Logs whenever a room is spanwed or disposed.
+Logs whenever a room is spawned or disposed.

 ```
 colyseus:matchmaking spawning 'chat' on worker 77218 +52s